roostercoopllc/dSmarket/README.md

 # Polygon Blockchain Hackathon

 ## Problem
+In a world where individuals have a wide array of needs, and those needs require a now increasingly diverse skill set

 ## The Solution
+Eliminating the middle man would be greatly preferred for both the contractor and the solicitor.

 ### Examples
 1. ```Currier Service```: A simple job of taking a package across town.
 Utilizing the system of Profiles (of both sender and )